UdynGPDevOps/mini-project-cicd/README.md

 This mini project demonstrates a complete CI/CD pipeline that automatically builds, tests, and deploys a simple Flask web application using modern DevOps tools.

-It is part of my DevOps internship at **Medtronic Engineering and Innovation Centre**, under the Shared Services team.
+It is part of my DevOps internship at **Medtronic Engineering and Innovation Centre**, under the Shared Services/DevOps team.

 ---